-Assurances
+Assurances Instructions

 GRANT AGREEMENT: The submissions made to the Illinois State Board of Education by the applicant and the terms and conditions described in each tab of this application shall constitute the grant agreement between the applicant and the Illinois State Board of Education for the use of the funds described in the Budget Detail tab.
 This grant agreement shall be deemed to be entered into when the application has been approved by the Illinois State Board of Education.
 This grant agreement constitutes the entirety of the agreement between the parties and supersedes any other agreement or communication, whether written or oral, relating to the award of the grant funds.
-The person submitting this application on behalf of the applicant certifies and assures the Illinois State Board of Education and he the trins and the this grant agreement, and that he or she is authorized to execute these Certifications and Assurances, and Standard Terms of the Grant on behalf of the applicant.
-Further, the person submitting this application on behalf of the applicant.
-Further, the person submitting this application on behalf of the applicant.
-Further, the person submitting this application on behalf of the applicant.
+The person submitting this application on behalf of the applicant certifies and assures the Illinois State Board of Education that he or she has been duly authorized to file this application for and on behalf of the applicant, is the authorized representative of the applicant in connection with this grant agreement, and that he or she is authorized to execute these Certifications and Assurances, and Standard Terms of the Grant on behalf of the applicant.
 Further, the person submitting this application on behalf of the applicant certifies under oath that all information in the grant agreement is true and correct to the best of his or her knowledge, information and belief, that grant funds shall be used only for the purposes described in this agreement, and that the award of this grant is conditioned upon this certification.
 This grant agreement may not be amended or modified except as by receiving approval for an amendment through the IWAS application process.
 By hitting Submit on the Submit page, this grant agreement shall be deemed to be executed on behalf of the applicant.